DMezhenskyi/hasura-course/README.md

 - Copy Project ID of created project and replace all strings "hasura-course" in whole files with your project id. (but exclude files: package-lock.json, README.MD).
 HINT!
 You can use global search/replace in your IDE or `CMD + Shift + f` if you use VS CODE.
 (Should be affected files docker-compose.yaml, actions.yaml, remote_schemas.yaml, tables.yaml).
 P.s it is temporary solution, very soon it will be solved with env variables.
 - Set up project alias: `firebase use --add` and pick created project and give some aliase.
 - Run command: `firebase open auth`.
 Click "Get started" and activate "Email/Password" provider.
-- On Firebase console go to "Storage" and click "Get Started" and follow instructions.
+- In Firebase console, go to "Storage" and click "Get Started" and follow instructions.
-- In Code editor go to folder `functions` and clone and rename `config.example.json` to `config.json` and `serviceAccountKey.example.json` to `serviceAccountKey.json`;
+- In Code editor, go to folder `functions` and clone and rename `config.example.json` to `config.json` and `serviceAccountKey.example.json` to `serviceAccountKey.json`;
-- Run `firebase open settings` copy WEB API KEY and paste in config.json instead "YOUR_API_KEY"
+- Run `firebase open settings`.
+Copy WEB API KEY and paste it into config.json instead "YOUR_API_KEY"
-- On this settings page go to "Service Accounts" tab and click "Generate new private key".
+- On the settings page, go to "Service Accounts" tab and click "Generate new private key".
 Open generated file, copy its content and replace content of `serviceAccountKey.json` with what you just copied.
 - Go to the Storage page and copy your path to backet and in `config.json` replace value of "STORAGE_BACKET" with yours.
 HINT!
 It starts with: `gs://`.
 I explained where to find it in [this lecture on Udemy](https://www.udemy.com/course/develop-graphql-backend-faster-with-hasura/learn/lecture/23283364#overview) or [this lecture on SkillShare] (https://www.skillshare.com/classes/Performant-GraphQL-Backend-just-in-few-evenings-with-Hasura-2020/26542982/projects) time code - 4:04

-## Run progect
+## Run project

 ### Run Backend